 But Moto also makes the more expensive X and Z line to cater to all tastes.
 The Z line also brings the unique Moto Mod compatibility that allows you to buy and use magnetic accessories with your phone, from zoom lens camera to loudspeaker to projector.

 In order starting with budget, the Moto range goes C, E, G, X, Z, with the Motorola One its own thing - each of the One phones focuses on a specific element of the phone with a unique feature, such as a zoom lens or an action camera.

-You can still get Moto G5 phones online at good prices, but we've not included them here as we recommend investing in the newer generation.
+You can still get Moto G5 phones online at good prices, but we've not included them here as we recommend investing in a newer generation.

 Best Motorola phones 2020